Zcehtro/foobar2000-playlist-file-search-tool/README.md

   - Select a source playlist and a replacement playlist.
   - The script will replace file paths in playlists based on the mapping between the source and replacement playlists.
   - Both playlists should contain the same files for the replacement to work correctly.
+  - A new subfolder named `_new-playlists` will be created within the `ListsDir` directory, containing only the playlists where replacements were successfully processed.

 ### Logs